User Defined Fields (UDFS)

 }

-The admin_udf.data.id will be the id from the list I sent earlier.
-The customer.data.id will the be customer/lead id.
+The admin_udf.data.id will be an id from the list retrieved from the GET

-- The UDF value has existed for the customer/lead (i.e. you’re editing the value).
+2. The UDF value has existed for the customer/lead (i.e. you’re editing the value).
 In this case you’ll need the ID of the application of the UDF.
-This can be obtained in the body of the response to a
+This can be obtained in the body of the response to a GET

 (truncated snippet of an example response showing the ID below).